"Johnny, you've got to run."

 Overall, The Killing is a great genre exercise that showed what the genre has to offer; Interesting characters, spectacular visuals, and a complex plot all wrapped up into one dark noir excursion.

-Coming next Friday: the lighthearted comedy stylings of Kirk Douglas in Paths of Glory.
+Coming next Friday: Kirk Douglas in Paths of Glory.